 What does a real estate virtual assistant do?

-A virtual assistant may offer one, two, or even all those services.
+A virtual assistant may offer one, two, or even all of those services.
 But there’s one thing you should note: it’s not always best to look for a Jack of all trades.
 Most agents look for a virtual assistant that can do their marketing, bookkeeping, scheduling, and transaction coordination and can also be a good ISA.
 Anyone who tries to handle everything is hardly ever efficient in all.

 If you want someone who can keep clients extremely happy during calls, a specialized customer service support assistant is probably what to look for.
 If you want help with sales, a lead nurturing or marketing virtual assistant would be your best bet.